smizell/verbose/README.md

 ## Description

-Verbose is a hypermedia type aimed at doing as much as possible by being overly verbose.
-Because Verbose provides so many ways to describe hypermedia, it has a number of uses.

-* Profiles
-* Link Relations
-* Resource Representations
-* API Documenation

-Since it can be both the profile/link relation and message, as little or as much information can be included in the message depending
+Verbose is a general-purpose, multi-use hypermedia format that lives up to its name.
+It can be used for profiles, link relations, resource representations, and api documentation if you so dare.
+It is built from all of the main [Hyperextend](https://github.com/smizell/hyperextend) components.
+Because of this, it should cover most or all of the [Hyperschema.org Core Definitions](http://hyperschema.org/core/).

 ## Schema

-Verbose is built from all of the main [Hyperextend](https://github.com/smizell/hyperextend) components.
-Because of this, it should cover most or all of the [Hyperschema.org Core Definitions](http://hyperschema.org/core/).
  It's schema is heavily dependent on Hyperextend's schema.

 ```json
 {